Angie Harmon: Career

 Harmon worked as a child model, and in 1987 won a Seventeen modeling contest.
 She attended Highland Park High School until 1990, where she was a member of the Highland Belles.
 She won a Spectrum Model Search contest shortly afterward, subsequently pursued a successful modeling career, and became well known in the early 1990s.
 She worked as a runway model for Calvin Klein, Giorgio Armani, and Donna Karan and appeared on the covers of ELLE, Cosmopolitan, and Esquire.
 She is signed with IMG Models in New York City.

 Harmon began acting in 1995 after being discovered on a plane by David Hasselhoff.
 She then had a leading role in Baywatch Nights and the short-lived C-16: FBI.
 She also appeared in the 1997 film Lawn Dogs, which received a limited theatrical release.

-In the late 1990s, Harmon became better known when she joined the NBC series Law & Order, playing ADA Abbie Carmichael from 1998 to 2001.
+In the late 1990s, Harmon became better known when she joined the NBC series Law & Order, playing Assistant District Attorney Abbie Carmichael from 1998 to 2001.
 During this time, she also voiced Barbara Gordon in the animated film Batman Beyond: Return of the Joker, succeeding Stockard Channing in the role.
 Harmon left Law & Order to concentrate on her film career, saying that she preferred working in film to television.

 After appearing in the 2001 direct-to-video film Good Advice, she had a supporting role in Agent Cody Banks (2003), playing the CIA handler of a teenage agent (Frankie Muniz).
 In 2006, Harmon co-starred with Cuba Gooding Jr. and James Woods in the direct-to-DVD political suspense drama End Game, and appeared as Rose in the acclaimed Western film Seraphim Falls.

 In 2006, Harmon starred in an ABC pilot Secrets of a Small Town, which did not go to series.
 She also starred in another failed television show on NBC, Inconceivable, which was canceled after two episodes.
 The following year, she starred in another ABC pilot, Women's Murder Club, which aired for thirteen episodes.
 Harmon was one of five actresses who posed discreetly nude for the May 2008 issue of Allure magazine, alongside Gabrielle Union, Zoe McLellan, Jill Scott, and Ana Ortiz.